University: The University of Cambridge

 Degree: MA Natural Sciences

-Intellectual property work can be divided into two main areas: hard and soft IP.
-‘Hard’ IP relates mainly to patents, while ‘soft’ IP principally covers trademarks, copyright, design rights and passing off.
-IP barristers advise on issues such as infringement disputes, issues on validity of registered IP rights, and commercial agreements that deal either exclusively with IP rights or with IP rights in the wider context of larger commercial transactions.
+Intellectual Property work can be divided into two main areas: hard and soft IP.
+‘Hard’ IP relates mainly to patents, while ‘soft’ IP principally covers trademarks and passing-off, and copyright and design rights.
+IP barristers advise on issues such as infringement, validity of registered IP rights, and commercial agreements that deal either exclusively with IP rights or with IP rights in the wider context of larger commercial transactions.

-With a background in science and an interest in complex areas of law that raise “difficult problems”, Michael Edenborough QC recalls having to decide between IP and tax after receiving pupillage offers in both areas of law: “I made my decision based on the fact that the subject matter of IP disputes is inherently more interesting.
-You can barely walk a few metres without bumping into an IP right – for example the clothes we wear, the beverages we drink and the computers we use are all littered with IP rights (eg, copyright/designs, trademarks and patents) – IP considerations are literally everywhere.”
+With a background in science and an interest in complex areas of law that raise “difficult problems”, Michael Edenborough QC recalls having to decide between IP and tax after receiving pupillage offers in both areas of law: “I chose IP as the subject matter because it is inherently more interesting.
+You encounter IP issues all the time in everyday life – for example the clothes we wear, the beverages we drink and the computers we use are all littered with IP rights (eg, copyright/designs, trademarks and patents) – IPRs are literally everywhere.”

 Difficult points of law

-Now, with more than 25 years’ experience (and 10 years as a silk), Michael continues to enjoy his work as an IP barrister.
-He deals with all aspects of IP law and practice: “trade marks and passing-off, copyright and designs, patents and confidential information.
+Now, with over 25 years’ experience (and 10 years as a silk), Michael continues to enjoy his work as an IP barrister.
+He deals with all aspects of IP law and practice: “trademarks and passing-off, copyright and designs, patents and confidential information.
 I also deal with plant varieties, geographical indications, moral rights, database rights and data protection issues.”
 IP is very international in nature, with many cases having a multijurisdictional aspect (eg, infringing activities in several countries).